 Ringworm is an important disease of the skin, as it is highly infectious to other animals.
 The disease derives its name from the circular appearance of the lesions on the sufferer’s skin.

-The cause of the disease has nothing to do with any worm parasite, but is a fungus.
+In dogs the areas most commonly affected are the face and nose, the outside of the limbs, and the abdomen.
 The fungus usually produces a more marked reaction in the dog, and the lesions are more typically circular where the skin is raised and the hair completely missing or broken.

-Direct contact with an infected animal is not necessary.
+Direct contact with an infected dog is not necessary.
 Spore-laden hairs and skin fragments may be transmitted over long distances and remain infective for years in carpets, or upholstery until a suitable host comes in contact with it.

 Children’s skin seems much more susceptible than adults, and infective spores may be transmitted from child to child without the involvement of dog or cat.

 Diagnosis of ringworm using UV light

 Diagnosis of Microsporum canis is helped by the characteristic of the spore to fluoresce under ultraviolet light.

 When suspected dogs are examined in a darkened room, even very small areas of infection can be detected.
 In long-haired cats small infected areas can be surrounded by dense normal fur, so that detection of these areas is impossible without the aid of the lamp.

 Other methods of diagnosis involve taking skin scrapings of suspected areas for microscopic examination, or the culture fragments of skin or hair in a special medium that changes color in the presence of the colony of a pathogenic fungus.